-State Parks relies heavily on customers choosing parks and being willing to pay out of pocket for recreation services.
-To entice new visitors and retain repeat customers, the agency must continue to effectively market and promote its sites and service offerings.
-Successful promotion means understanding customers' wants, needs and changing desires for services.
-Gathering and using customer data allows Parks to reach a broad and diverse audience and to provide the information people need.
-The agency also works to use a range of communication and marketing modes that appeal to a broad audience.
+State Parks is heavily reliant on customers choosing and paying for agency recreation services.
+To maintain and grow customer visits, the agency must continually promote its sites and service offerings.
+Successful promotion is built upon an understanding of customers' wants, needs and changing desires for services.
+State Parks continues to place emphasis on gathering and using customer data to reach a broad and diverse audience and provide the information people need.